Subtitle: When Instagram Ruins Travel

 I really don’t want to be a negative Nancy (sorry to all the Nancys out there).
 It’s not the bookstore’s fault that it was so disappointing–it was the visitors’.
 So I want to point out some positives:

-I did like the Harry Potter room in the rear of the store on the first floor, which was full of Harry Potter books in various languages [pictured above].
+For Harry Potter fans, there is a room in the rear of the store on the first floor that is full of Harry Potter books in various languages [pictured above].
 I also enjoyed the small busts of authors included on the bookshelves [shown in the feature photo for this post].

 I liked that we had to pay to visit the bookstore.
 Yes, you read that right!
 With this many visitors coming in and out of the store every day, I think the store should be compensated, especially considering most visitors probably don’t buy anything.
 I didn’t buy anything (I had been planning to but was too overwhelmed to pick something), but I didn’t have to feel guilty about it because I had already paid to enter the store.
 So that worked out!